ombrac/ombrac/README.md

 Usage: ombrac-client [OPTIONS] --secret <STR> --server <ADDR>

 Options:
+  -h, --help
-  -h, --help     Print help
+          Print help (see a summary with '-h')
+  -V, --version
-  -V, --version  Print version
+          Print version

-Service Secret:
+Required:
-  -k, --secret <STR>  Protocol Secret
+  -k, --secret <STR>

-Endpoint HTTP:
+          Protocol Secret
+  -s, --server <ADDR>
+          Address of the server to connect to

+Endpoint:
+      --http <ADDR>
-      --http <ADDR>  The address to bind for the HTTP/HTTPS server
+          The address to bind for the HTTP/HTTPS server --socks <ADDR>

-Endpoint SOCKS:
-      --socks <ADDR>  The address to bind for the SOCKS server [default: 127.0.0.1:1080]
+          The address to bind for the SOCKS server [default: 127.0.0.1:1080]

-Transport QUIC:
+Transport (QUIC):
-      --bind <ADDR>             The address to bind for QUIC transport -s, --server <ADDR>           Address of the server to connect to --server-name <STR>       Name of the server to connect (derived from `server` if not provided) --tls-cert <FILE>         Path to the TLS certificate file --insecure                Skip TLS certificate verification (insecure, for testing only) --zero-rtt                Enable 0-RTT for faster connection establishment (may reduce security) --no-multiplex            Disable connection multiplexing (each stream uses a separate QUIC connection) This may be useful in special network environments where multiplexing causes issues --congestion <ALGORITHM>  Congestion control algorithm to use (e.g. bbr, cubic, newreno) [default: bbr] --cwnd-init <NUM>         Initial congestion window size in bytes --idle-timeout <TIME>     Maximum idle time (in milliseconds) before closing the connection 30 second default recommended by RFC 9308 [default: 30000] --keep-alive <TIME>       Keep-alive interval (in milliseconds) [default: 8000] --max-streams <NUM>       Maximum number of bidirectional streams that can be open simultaneously [default: 100] -4, --prefer-ipv4             Try to resolve domain name to IPv4 addresses first -6                            Try to resolve domain name to IPv6 addresses first
+      --bind <ADDR>
+          The address to bind for QUIC transport

+      --server-name <STR>
+          Name of the server to connect (derived from `server` if not provided)

+      --tls-mode <TLS_MODE>
+          Set the TLS mode for the connection
+          Possible values:
+          - tls:      Standard TLS with server certificate verification
+          - m-tls:    Mutual TLS with client and server certificate verification
+          - insecure: Skip server certificate verification (for testing only) [default: tls]

+      --ca-cert <FILE>
+          Path to the Certificate Authority (CA) certificate file Used in 'TLS' and 'mTLS' modes
+          in 'TLS' mode, if not provided, the system's default root certificates are used

+      --client-cert <FILE>
+          Path to the client's TLS certificate for mTLS Required when tls-mode is 'mTLS'

+      --client-key <FILE>
+          Path to the client's TLS private key for mTLS Required when tls-mode is 'mTLS'

+      --zero-rtt
+          Enable 0-RTT for faster connection establishment (may reduce security)

+      --no-multiplex
+          Disable connection multiplexing (each stream uses a separate QUIC connection) This may be useful in special network environments where multiplexing causes issues

+      --congestion <ALGORITHM>
+          Congestion control algorithm to use (e.g. bbr, cubic, newreno) [default: bbr]

+      --cwnd-init <NUM>
+          Initial congestion window size in bytes

+      --idle-timeout <TIME>
+          Maximum idle time (in milliseconds) before closing the connection 30 second default recommended by RFC 9308 [default: 30000]

+      --keep-alive <TIME>
+          Keep-alive interval (in milliseconds)
+          [default: 8000]

+      --max-streams <NUM>
+          Maximum number of bidirectional streams that can be open simultaneously [default: 100]

+  -4, --prefer-ipv4
+          Try to resolve domain name to IPv4 addresses first

+  -6, --prefer-ipv6
+          Try to resolve domain name to IPv6 addresses first

 Logging:
+      --log-level <LEVEL>
+          Logging level (e.g., INFO, WARN, ERROR)
+          [default: WARN]

+      --log-dir <PATH>
+          Path to the log directory

+      --log-prefix <STR>
-      --log-level <LEVEL>  Logging level (e.g., INFO, WARN, ERROR) [default: WARN] --log-dir <PATH>     Path to the log directory --log-prefix <STR>   Prefix for log file names (only used when log-dir is specified) [default: log]
+          Prefix for log file names (only used when log-dir is specified) [default: log]
 ```

 ## License